0xpili/0xpili-blog/posts/the-state-of-the-art-of-defi-agents.md

 # Glossary
 - APY vs APR: Annual Percentage Yield (takes compounding into account) versus Annual Percentage Rate (simple interest rate).
-- Kamino Multiply (leveraged JLP): "Multiply" denotes a leveraged position, you deposit one token, borrow against it, then redeposit the borrowed amount to amplify your exposure.
-JLP means you're leveraging a Jupiter DEX liquidity position—so both sides of the pool get boosted returns (and risk).
+- Kamino Multiply (leveraged JLP): “Multiply” denotes a leveraged position, you deposit one token, borrow against it, then redeposit the borrowed amount to amplify your exposure.
+JLP means you’re leveraging a Jupiter DEX liquidity position—so both sides of the pool get boosted returns (and risk).
 - Money legos: Modular DeFi building blocks (e.g. lending, swapping, staking) that can be composed together to create new financial products or strategies.
 - LSDFi: Decentralized finance built around liquid staking derivatives (like stETH).
-    - "Stacks" here means layered strategies: you stake ETH, receive stETH, use that as collateral in DeFi to earn additional yield, then stake again, and so on, creating a stack of yield sources.
+    - “Stacks” here means layered strategies: you stake ETH, receive stETH, use that as collateral in DeFi to earn additional yield, then stake again, and so on, creating a stack of yield sources.
 - Looping: A strategy that repeatedly borrows against collateral and redeposits to increase exposure.
-Each "loop" amplifies potential gains (and losses) in step with the borrowed amount.
+Each “loop” amplifies potential gains (and losses) in step with the borrowed amount.
-- "LP" stands for liquidity provider.
+- “LP” stands for liquidity provider.
 - Performance fee: A percentage of profits that an agent or protocol charges you as compensation when your position gains value.
 - Rebalancing: Automatically moving funds between protocols or pools to maintain target allocations or chase higher yields.
-- Smart account: A programmable onchain wallet (or "account abstraction" module) that lets agents bundle and authorize transactions on your behalf.
+- Smart account: A programmable onchain wallet (or “account abstraction” module) that lets agents bundle and authorize transactions on your behalf.
 - Session keys: Time or permission limited cryptographic keys that grant an agent restricted access to your smart account.